OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

 The Pine Forest is a prime location to take excellent photographsShutterstock

 Afterwards, head to the Guna Cave complex to wander its narrow and dark passages.
-The caves have a chequered history as many people have disappeared without a trace.
+The caves have a chequered history as many people have disappeared without a trace here.
 The Pillar Rocks viewpoint near the cave offers sweeping views of the mountains and features unique pillar-shaped rocks.

 End your morning by visiting the popular Pine Forest.
-The rows of pine trees are a mesmerising sight and the forest is surrounded by hallucinogenic mushrooms.
+The rows of pine trees are a mesmerising sight and the forest floor is carpeted with hallucinogenic mushrooms.
 The area is a prime location to take excellent photographs.

 Afternoon